LOWER SCHOOL PARENTS & STUDENTS

 A DASA Reporting form can be completed by students, parents, and staff members.
 If you have witnessed an incident, heard about an incident, or are the target of an incident fill out a DASA Reporting Form.
 These forms can be downloaded using the link below or found in common areas around the school (classrooms, front office, library, nurse and hallways).
 The forms can be turned into any staff member or placed in a bin in the front office.
 All reports are taken seriously and will result in an investigation.

 The Guidance Office provides information and support to students for academic, social, and emotional issues which impact a child’s education.
-Please reach out to our counselor, Molly Rosinski, with any questions or concerns.
-Ms. Rosinski can be reached via email at firstname.lastname@example.org or at 716-332-0754.
+Please reach out to our main office at 716-332-0754 to connect with a member of our student support team.